rushmiithasri/Google-DataAnalytics-casestudy/README.md

 	+ Start_station_name: out of 88104 null value rows, I have filled data for 40,233 with value **Ellis Ave & 60th St**
 	+ End_station_name: out of 93,106 null value rows, I have filled data for 40,233 with value  **University Ave & 57th St**
 + We have almost **93%** of dataset with values and I'm excluding remaining 7% data where we have Null value for only one column either in start_station_name or end_station_name.

+  Note: 15% of start and end station columns contain NULL data, instead of removing all null data, I prefered to follow Mode operation and fill the NUll values with highest frequency value.